 Count the isolated T cells using a cell counter [1].
 Plate the T cells in the coated T cell activation wells at a density of 1 to 1.5 million cells per well in 1 milliliter of RPMI-10 medium [2].
 Incubate the cells at 37 degrees Celsius with 5 percent carbon dioxide in a humidified incubator for 24 to 48 hours [3].

 Talent pipetting the T cell suspension into the counting chamber of the cell counter.
+2.11.1.A .
+Added shot of counting machine

 Talent pipetting 1 milliliter of T cell suspension into the activation well.

 Talent placing the 24-well plate into the humidified incubator set at 37 degrees Celsius.

+Add “Day 4” to conner of the video for shots 2.12 -2.16

-Collect approximately 10 milliliters of viral supernatant from the 10-centimeter plates into a conical tube [1-TXT].
+“The next day,”collect approximately 12milliliters of viral supernatant from the 10-centimeter plates into a conical tube [1-TXT].
 Replace the medium in the Plat-E culture plates with 10 milliliters of antibiotic-free Plat-E medium to generate more viral supernatant for a second transduction the next day.
 [2].

 Talent using a pipette to transfer viral supernatant from the culture plate to a conical tube.
 TXT: MSCV-IRES-Thy1.1 retroviral vector is used